Donate

 Nā Kumu Hula Vicky Holt Takamine and Jeffrey Kānekaʻiwilani Takamine

-After completing an ʻūniki (graduating) ceremony led by his mother, Jeffrey Takamine joined his mother as kumu (master teacher) for Pua Aliʻi ʻIlima.
+After completing an ʻūniki (graduating) ceremony led by his mother, Jeffrey Kānekaʻiwilani Takamine joined his mother as kumu (master teacher) for Pua Aliʻi ʻIlima.
+Nā kumu hula competed in the Merrie Monarch Hula Festival in 2024 for the first time in nearly 40 years.

 Pua Aliʻi ʻIlima provides valuable support for the PAʻI Foundation, the PAʻI Arts & Culture Center, the PAʻI Arts Gallery (2019), and the PAʻI Performing Arts Center (2019).
+Pua Aliʻi ʻIlima provides traditional hula training for keiki (children), teens, and adults on an invitational basis; as well as providing introductory hula instruction for those who are looking for a more casual, beginner-level class.
+Haumāna (students) attend weekly classes.